Araceligm90/reading-notes102/README.md

 - The most successful people out there were at the sarting line at some point too.
 And made it!
 - Big challenge, big reward! 💪

-The best example is that yesterday I didn't know how to do this and today I do!
+The best example is that yesterday I didn't know how to do this and today I'm doing this beautiful to be website!
 Keep moving forward.

 [Find my GitHub portfolio here](https://github.com/Araceligm90)